-- mixing down and mastering.
+- mixing down

 In your studies you will be supported in producing music of you own, but you do not need to be able to read music in order to take this course.
 The ability to play a musical instrument is also not required, although a basic understanding of music and some keyboard skills would be an advantage.